 Things to do in Canterbury

-Here are a selection of highlights that make the city worth visiting:
+Here are a selection of highlights and things to do in Canterbury:

 1. Admire the timber-framed buildings

 Canterbury is home to some of the most historic and visually appealing buildings in the country.
 My favourite are the timber-framed buildings associated with 16th and 17th England that decorate the streets in resplendent charm.
-Not to be missed is the Old Weavers House, and when photographed alongside the River Stour, is possibly the most photogenic spot in the city.
+Not to be missed is the Old Weavers House.
+Take a photograph alongside the River Stour – it’s possibly the most photogenic spot in the city.

 Canterbury Punting Company offer regular punting tours along the river, leaving from the Old Weavers House.
 I didn’t take a tour myself but it’s good to know you have the option and their reviews are glowing.